cmb69/polyglot_xh/README.md

 you can quickly repair possibly missing Polyglot_XH tags.

-Note that the relations between pages of different languages are cached in `plugins/polyglot/cache/` for performance reasons.
-If you have to clear this cache for whatever reason, you have to save at least one page of **every** language to rebuilt it properly.
+Note that the relations between pages of different languages are cached in `plugins/polyglot/cache/translations.dat` for performance reasons.
+You can delete that file at any time; the cache will automatically be recreated on the next page request.

 ## Troubleshooting